Below you will find key resources and links, which will guide you through the process of setting up your own company.

 If you are based in Swindon and need start-up advice, contact the business support team on 01793 464747 or email email@example.com and a member of our team will be happy to help you.

-The Start Up Loans Company was established in September 2012, with a mission to help new and early stage UK businesses access affordable finance and mentoring support.
+The Start Up Loans Company has a mission to help new and early stage UK businesses access affordable finance and mentoring support.

 Help with starting a business, trading standards, tenders and contract opportunities.
 Information, support and advice for new businesses.
 Maintain and grow your business in Swindon.
 Find out about the economic strategy and supporting evidence.